-Our guide to stopping procrastinating and actually (finally) getting on top of investing.
+How to stop procrastinating and actually (finally) get on top of investing.
 Because there’s a good chance that if you’re reading this, you don’t know a single thing about it.

 In part one, we covered some of the basic things you need to know about investing – why do it?
 How hard is it?
 And what options are realistically available?
 In part two, we’re going to lay out a plan of action which involves asking yourself some simple but very important questions.